in Tampa, FL

 Completion of the procedure commences by injection of antibiotics into the disc(s), removal of the needles from the disc(s) and then placing a sterile dressing over the needle insertion sites.

-After the procedure is completed, the patient is awakened and moved to the recovery room until discharged.
+After the procedure is completed, the patient is awakened and moved to the recovery room until discharge.
 The average time in the recovery room is about 1 hour.

 Schedule a Consultation